029 – Oshiegai and Ikigai in Education with Dr. Caitlin Kight

 Ikigai for birds

 One of Caitlin’s ikigai is her interest in birds.
-She shares that she did a lot of field jobs related to birds before she became an actual scientist.
+She did a lot of field jobs related to birds before she became an actual scientist.

 Why study animal communication?

-Caitlin’s encounter with the naturalist inspired her to study animal communication.
+During a guided nature hike with her father, they encountered a naturalist who effortlessly identified various types of wildlife and plants.
+This inspired Caitlin to study animal communication.
 She wanted to be able to communicate and understand animals.

-She shares that when she was taking up her master's studies, she was able to attend a talk by Donald Kroodsma, an American ornithologist and one of the fathers of avian communication research.
+When she was taking up her master's studies, she was able to attend a talk by Donald Kroodsma, an American ornithologist and one of the fathers of avian communication research.
 During his talk, Donald played a slowed down record of a bird which he saw at the natural park, so people could hear all the intricacies of what the birds were saying.
-That audio made an impact on Cailtin.
+That audio made an impact on Caitlin.

 Caitlin’s love for vultures